nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 It is... fine.
 I like the user interface, and it works; that is all one needs.

 If you like analogue solutions, then you can do with 5 boxes (or envelopes) and a bunch of flashcards with the [Leitner System](https://en.wikipedia.org/wiki/Leitner_system).
-It will be slightly less optimized from an algorithmic perspective but good enough.
+It will be slightly less optimized from an algorithmic perspective, but it works.

 [^support]: Unless you want to support a particular developer's work, obviously.